 The two people in the couple must meet the following requirements:

 - Age.
 Be at least 18-years old.
-Minors aged 16 or 17 may marry with the written notarized consent of one parent or legal guardian.
-Minors under age 16 need a Nevada Court order authorizing the Clark County clerk to issue the marriage license.
+Minors aged 17 may marry with the consent of one parent or legal guardian and after a court finds that marriage is in the minor's best interest.

 - Consanguinity.
 Be no nearer in kinship than second cousins.
 Otherwise, the couple risks incest charges.

 - Singleness.
 Have no living husband or wife.
 Otherwise, the couple faces bigamy charges.

 The two people do not need to be Nevada residents.

 Step 2: Apply for a marriage license in Clark County

 The couple should click here to preregister for a Clark County marriage license up to 60 days prior to the wedding date.
 It is not mandatory to pre-register online: Couples can just show up at the Las Vegas Marriage Bureau (see Step 3 below) since there is no waiting time between submitting the application and receiving the license.
 But preregistering will save couples a lot of time at the Bureau.

 Note that the couple must use their legal names as they appear on their government-issued IDs.

 Also note that marriage licenses are not required for vow renewals or commitment ceremonies.